apurv-r/discord-together/README.md

 **This package is under MIT license.** Appropriately tested PR's are more than welcome.

-*Note: This package is not affiliated with Discord pr YouTube.*
+*Note: This package is not affiliated with Discord or YouTube.*

 If you have any problems or enquiries, you can contact: `Bxllistic#4444` or join the [discord-together Support Server](https://discord.gg/2fbyXn2hJV).